 Inflatable tanks and 'fake news': The little-known side of D-Day

-PARIS: On Jun 6, 1944, more than 150,000 Allied troops invaded the northern French coast, marking the start of France's liberation from Nazi occupiers.
+PARIS: Jun 6, 1944, more than 150,000 Allied troops invaded the northern French coast, marking the start of France's liberation from its Nazi occupiers.

 It is remembered as a defining moment of World War II.
 Here are some little-known facts about "the longest day":